 This is a picture of me on Kade from early 2020.
-He and I have been a ‘team’ since 2011 and he is a great horse, really placid and patient while the volunteers get me on his back at the beginning of my weekly lesson.
-After I had to stop riding because of COVID-19, I was allowed to ‘hug’ him with help from the person who leads him during my lessons – this was special because we can’t hug human friends at the moment.
+He and I love being a team and he is a great horse, really placid and patient while the volunteers get me on his back at the beginning of my weekly lesson.
+After I had to stop riding because of COVID-19, I was allowed to ‘hug’ him with help from the person who leads him during my lessons – this was special because we couldn’t hug human friends at the time.

 I have Spina Bifida, which means I have limited mobility in my legs among other things.
 I need to be lifted onto Kade from the mounting platform and then my legs need to be slowly moved into position – I have very tight adductor (hip) muscles so this is painful for me, but as they say ‘no pain, no gain’.

 Each rider and horse are paired up specifically with the rider’s needs in mind.
 Kade is very calm and prefers to be standing still than moving fast, which suits me and the volunteers who help me while I ride.
 Riding him each week has helped me with stretching my muscles and also with my balance and co-ordination.
 I can roll over in bed much easier now after his help to stretch my hip muscles.

 Kade and I are a good team – we both have four ‘legs’ (I walk with crutches) and we both manage to trip on flat ground!
 We do different activities throughout the lesson, our favourite is called ‘Stop-Go’ (sometimes Kade takes a few extra steps, but now I know how to make him go back if he cheats).